svenbieg/Heap/Readme.md

 <p>
 Some parts are still missing.
 I'm going to make the map re-entrant, so the heap won't grow that fast anymore.<br />
-Freeing pages can be cached in the free pages itself.
+Freeing a page can be cached in the free page itself.
 And allocating can be made passive not moving anything in the tree, setting zeros and dirty-flags.<br />
 I'm still not sure about dead-locks, maybe there is an endless loop i never experienced.<br />
 <br />
 Best regards,<br />